 Click here to find out what to do if service is missing from your record.

-If your category of membership eligibility has been added to the scheme following a change to the legislation, service can only be backdated to the date the legislation was introduced.
+If your category of eligibility has been added to the scheme following a change to the legislation, service can only be backdated to the date the legislation was introduced.

 How much does it cost?

-Membership is FREE for workers.
+Registration is FREE for workers.
 Find out if you’re eligible to join QLeave.